nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Adds or subtracts the points of the customer at the specified `CINDEX` by `POINTS`.
 * If the points subtracted is greater than what the user has, the command will not be executed.
+* If the points added will result in points or cumulative points being greater than 999999, the command will not be executed.

 | Prefix  | Parameter     | Optional | Description                                                                   |
 |---------|---------------|:--------:|-------------------------------------------------------------------------------|